What is whooping cough?

 Whooping cough, or pertussis, is a highly contagious respiratory infection, named after its most notable symptom, a “whoop” sound when coughing.

 Whooping cough most commonly affects young children who have not yet finished the full course of vaccinations.
+Whooping cough can be diagnosed and treated by a pediatrician or primary care doctor.

 Death is rare but can occur in infants.